Is it worth it to spend extra on the Tab S7+ over the regular Tab S7?

 Samsung Galaxy Tab S7 vs. Tab S7+ The Tab S7+ has a better screen (and higher price)

-That brings us to the Galaxy Tab S7+, which as mentioned above, has many of the same specs you get with the regular Tab S7.
+That brings us to the Galaxy Tab S7+, which, as mentioned above, has many of the same specs you get with the regular Tab S7.
 Hands-down, the biggest reason you'd want to get this over its cheaper sibling is its more impressive screen.

 Along with a larger size at 12.4-inches, the S7+ also ditches the LCD tech in favor of Super AMOLED.
-This results in more vibrant colors and deeper blacks, and if you're someone that watches a lot of movies or plays a bunch of games, it's a nice perk to have.
+This results in more vibrant colors and deeper blacks, and if you watch a lot of movies or play a bunch of games, it's a nice perk to have.
 The 12.4-inch screen size does mean that the Tab S7+ can be a bit unwieldy at times, so that's something you'll want to keep in mind.

 Where the large screen shines is if you plan on using the Tab S7+ for a lot of creative work or end up buying the optional keyboard cover.
 With that keyboard, Samsung's DeX desktop interface, and the 12.4-inch display, the Tab S7+ is a really enticing laptop replacement.